Valerie Banschbach Profile

 Banschbach, V.S. and R. Letovsky.
 2010.
 The use of corn and sugarcane to produce ethanol fuel: A fermentation experiment for environmental studies.
 American Biology Teacher, 72(1): 31 – 36.

-- Northeast Natural History Conference, Springfield, Massachusetts.
-Oral Presentation entitled“Ant diversity in burned versus unburned sandplain forest in Vermont”.
+6. Northeast Natural History Conference, Springfield, Massachusetts.
+Oral Presentation entitled “Ant diversity in burned versus unburned sandplain forest in Vermont”.
 Co-author Emily Ogilvy*.

 Available as a Media resource for the following topics

 Environmental issues.
 Conservation of biodiversity.
 Insects: ants, bees and wasps in particular.
-Animal behavior.
+Animal cognition, emotions and welfare.
 Impacts of forest fire.
-Agriculture and food, including the topic of organic farming.
+Agriculture and food, including organic farming.
 Corn and sugarcane as biofuels.
-Environmental and wildlife conservation efforts in India.
 Environmental education.

 Willing to speak to professional, social or civic groups on

-The ecological and economic importance of ants.
+Wildlife conservation.
+Animal cognition, emotional capacities, and welfare.
 Organic farming and food issues, with a focus on India and/or Vermont.
-Ants as bioindicators of ecosystem health.
+Ants: ecological and economic importance; use as bioindicators of ecosystem health.
 Travel, teaching and research on wildlife and agriculture in India, as a Fulbright-Nehru Senior Scholar.
 Behavior of social insects: ants, bees and wasps.
-Impacts of controlled burns in a fire-dependent forest ecosystem.
+Forest restoration via fire.